trendct-data/occupation-wages-states/stories/story_VA.md

 #Virginia

-In Virginia, there are about 3.7 million full-time workers.
+In Virginia, there are about 3.7 million full-time workers based on 2015 data.

-Most workers in the state are in major job category of office and administrative support occupations (about 14.92 percent).
-More specifically, the most employed people in the state work as retail salespersons (3.48 percent).
+The largest major job category in the state was office and administrative support occupations (about 14.92 percent).
+Using narrower job descriptions, retail salespersons were the largest category at 3.48 percent.

 The annual median pay ranges from $17,480 for logging workers, all other at the lowest end of the spectrum to  $180,320 for internists at the highest.
 That's a gap of $158,720.
 Mississippi has the largest gap in the country of $193,000 between anesthesiologists and psychiatric aides.

+Credentials, experience, and skill contribute to the differences in pay within a given occupation.

 ## Best paid jobs
-Virginia's highest paid jobs include pediatricians, family and general practitioners, and dentists, all other specialists.
+Virginia's highest paid jobs include <span class='occ_title_em'>pediatricians, family and general practitioners</span>, and <span class='occ_title_em'>dentists, all other specialists</span>.

 About 9 occupations in Virginia have the highest median annual pay compared to the other states in the country.
-Out of 776, that's 5 percent of all jobs with the highest pay categorized by the Bureau of Labor Statistics.
+Out of 776 specific occupations, that's 5 percent of all jobs with the highest pay categorized by the Bureau of Labor Statistics.

 However, the value of a dollar differs state to state.
 Prices for some things can be cheaper or more expensive depending on where someone lives.
 For example, $97.47 in Virginia is actually $106.27 in Michigan, according to the Bureau of Economic Analysis.